WHaverals/IntroDH-Fall2024/policies.md

 - Address your classmates by their preferred names and be mindful not to make assumptions about gender pronouns.

 - Given the digital nature of our course, it's important to create an environment with minimal distractions.
 During class -- whether in discussions, hands-on labs, group work, solo activities, or presentations -- please keep only relevant course material tabs open on your browser.
 Refrain from browsing social media, checking emails, or messaging during class to maintain focus.

+## Health and Wellness

+Your well-being is important.
+If you're experiencing challenges affecting your health -- be it physical, emotional, or mental -- Princeton University offers extensive support.
+The [Counseling and Psychological Services (CPS)](https://uhs.princeton.edu/counseling-psychological-services) provides free counseling, group support, and more, all adhering to [strict confidentiality standards](https://uhs.princeton.edu/counseling-psychological-services/counseling/confidentiality-cps).

 ## Equipment